 Most people think of credit cards as a good way to build credit, but credit cards are far from the only way to build your credit and payment history.

 Credit cards aren’t available to everyone, if you are just starting to build your credit profile, or have had a few financial stumbles in the past, it may be difficult to qualify for a credit card.

-Credit cards also only build your revolving credit history, in order to build a strong credit profile and get a great credit score it is important to have a good credit mix, which includes an installment loan account.
+Credit cards also only build your revolving credit history, which builds a strong credit profile.
+To get a great credit score, it is important to have a good credit mix, which includes both installment loan accounts and revolving credit accounts.
 Credit mix is used to calculate 10% of your FICO® credit score.